cea-hpc/modules/doc/source/diff_v3_v4.rst

  These command line switches are not supported on compatibility version.

+**--paginate**

+**--no-pager**

+ These command line switches appeared on version ``4.1`` and are not supported on compatibility version.

 Module Sub-Commands
 ^^^^^^^^^^^^^^^^^^^

 All module sub-commands will return a non-zero exit code in case of error whereas on compatibility version issues that occurred do not lead to an exit of the **module** command with a non-zero code.

+Starting with version ``4.1``, **module** function for all scripting languages, like Perl or Python, always returns a value.
+In case of error, a *false* boolean value is returned instead of raising a fatal exception.
+For module sub-commands returning a text value, the module function will actually return this value.
+In all other cases a *true* boolean value is returned.

 **reload**